jurriaan/aico/ARCHITECTURE.md

 2.  **State Loading:** The command uses the **State Persistence Layer** to find and load the `.ai_session.json` file into memory as a structured Pydantic object.
 Most commands load only the active window; history-indexing commands that accept pair IDs use the full-history path to resolve indices globally.
 3.  **Context Building:** The command reads the files specified in the session state from disk.
 4.  **Prompt Construction:** The **LLM Interaction Engine** assembles the final prompt, combining system instructions, file contents, active chat history, and the new user instruction into a single request.
-5.  **LLM Streaming & Parsing:** The request is sent to the LLM.
+5.  **LLM Streaming & Parsing:** The **Provider Router** initializes the API client, and the request is sent.
 As the response streams back:
     -   The **Diff & Patch Engine** live-parses the stream for `SEARCH/REPLACE` blocks.
     -   A live renderer displays conversational text and formatted diffs to the user in real-time.
 6.  **State Saving:** After the full response is received, the user's prompt and the assistant's complete response are appended to the chat history.
 The **State Persistence Layer** then saves the updated session object back to disk atomically.